grafana/agent/docs/developer/release/update-version-in-code.md

         NOTE: Please do not update the operations/helm directory.
 It is updated independently from Agent releases for now.

-3. Update the version in code.

-    There are a number of places in code that the current version must be replaced with the new version.

-4. Create a PR to merge to main (must be merged before continuing).
+3. Create a PR to merge to main (must be merged before continuing).

     See [here](https://github.com/grafana/agent/pull/2838/files) for an example PR for the first RCV.

     See [here](https://github.com/grafana/agent/pull/2873/files) for an example PR for a SRV.

-5. Create a branch from `release-[version prefix]`.
+4. Create a branch from `release-[release version prefix]`.

-    Note: This branch cannot be prefixed with `release-`.

-6. Cherry pick the change commit from the merged PR in step 4 from main into the new branch from step 5.
+5. Cherry pick the change commit from the merged PR in step 3 from main into the new branch from step 4.

-7. Create a PR to merge to `release-[version prefix]` (must be merged before continuing).
+6. Create a PR to merge to `release-[release version prefix]` (must be merged before continuing).